y0lka/Udacity/P4 (Feed Reader Testing)/README.md

 In this project you can find a web-based application that reads RSS feeds.

 ## Running the Application
- In order to be able to run you have to open index.html in a browser.
-(Optionally you can save the game folder locally to your computer and then open the index.html file in a browser.)
+ In order to be able to run the application and view the test results, you have to open index.html in a browser.
+(Optionally you can save the folder locally to your computer and then open the index.html file in a browser.)

 ## Contributing